shinolab/autd3-old-monorepo/doc/book/src/en/Users_Manual/link.md

 When using RemoteTwinCAT, you need to prepare two PCs.
 One of the PCs must be able to use the above TwinCAT link.
-Here, let call this PC "server".
+Here, let's call this PC "server".
 On the other hand, the PC on the development side, i.e., the one to use the SDK, has no restrictions, but must be connected to the same LAN as the server.
-Let call this PC "client".
+Let's call this PC "client".

 <figure>
   <img src="https://raw.githubusercontent.com/shinolab/autd3/master/book/src/fig/Users_Manual/remotetwincat.jpg"/>